Eye Movement Desensitization and Reprocessing (EMDR)

 If you are a client, Julie is open to discussing a collaborative process and short-term reduced rate for people seeking treatment adjunctive to their ongoing talk therapy with their current therapist.
 If you’d like to stay with your current therapist, but you’ve reached an impasse on a specific issue, it can’t hurt to try EMDR.
 Julie believes in the therapeutic relationship as primary to healing (this is also supported by research) and is opposed to a fragmented treatment approach.
 Under these circumstances, Julie requires that you stay with your current therapist and see her/him/them concurrently.
 This means you will be in two sessions of therapy per week.
 Your therapist will get a “consent to release information” and Julie will provide full consultation with your therapist.
 A small consultation fee may be applied depending on the complexity of your case.

-Here's one more look at a simple EMDR technique that is called The Butterfly Hug.
+Here's a look at a simple EMDR technique that is called The Butterfly Hug.
 It was developed to bring the immediate tool of bilateral stimulation to field settings in regions effected by war and other community crisis.
 It has now become a standard and uniquely effective tool in the EMDR clinician's toolbox: